 The Nilson Gallery features the work of New Jersey artists, including the New Jersey Emerging Artists Series, a unique and exciting forum for NJ artists who have never had a one-person show of their work in our State.
 The artists selected for this Series represent the diversity of talent in the State and demonstrate their creativity in a wide variety of media.
 Gallery talks scheduled during the exhibitions offer artists the opportunity to share their stories and provide insight about what inspires and drives them in the creative process.

 Selected artists give an Artist’s Talk during their exhibition, offering the public insight into their artistic process.
 All opening receptions & Gallery Talks are free and open to the public.
-An Artist Talk with Carlos Frias will take place on Sunday, November 2, 2014 at 2 pm, at which Dominican Republic-born NJ artist Carlos Frias will discuss his series of works inspired by the novel “In the Time of the Butterflies” by Julia Alvarez.
+An Artist Talk with Hannah Ueno will take place on Wednesday, May 13, 2015 from 7-8 pm.

 Upcoming Exhibition: NJ Emerging Artist Series Grid Paintings by Michael Burris Johnson

 “The grid paintings sustain a belief in the transformative capability of art.
 This artistic pursuit is about embodying values that demand a concentration of will: patience, endurance, consistency.